 There are a handful of items that must be included with your application.
 One of those is a photo.
-The color, high-resolution photo, matte, or glossy photo-quality paper, should have been taken in the last six months.
-It must be 2 x 2 inches, the view of the head must be between 1 to 1 3/8 inches in depth, from the bottom of the chin to the top of the head.
+The color, high-resolution image, matte, or glossy photo should have been taken in the last six months.
+It must be 2 x 2 inches, and the view of the head must be between 1 to 1.375 inches in height, from the bottom of the chin to the top of the head.
 The background should be white or a neutral color.
 Have someone take the photo; selfies are not permitted.

 Take off glasses, hats, or head coverings, wear everyday clothing, and be sure your full face is visible when getting your passport photo taken.

-Bring Original and Photocopy of Your Proof of Identity
+Bring the Original and a Photocopy of Your Proof of Identity

-Not born in the U.S.?
-You can submit a valid, but expired U.S. Passport, consular report of birth abroad or certification of birth, certificate of naturalization, or certificate of citizenship.
+If you weren't born in the U.S., you can submit a valid but expired U.S. passport or consular report of birth abroad.
+You can also use a certification of birth, certificate of naturalization, or certificate of citizenship.